onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 ---------------------------------------
 The Configuration Persistence Service (CPS) provides storage for real-time run-time configuration and operational parameters that need to be used by ONAP.
-In R8, Honolulu, the CPS is a stand-alone component, and its details in :ref:`CPS - Configuration Persistence Service<onap-cps:architecture>`.
+Since Honolulu-R8, the CPS is a stand-alone component, and its details in :ref:`CPS - Configuration Persistence Service<onap-cps:architecture>`.

 ONAP Modeling